-The School of Education encompasses two of the University's oldest and strongest programs, Teacher Education and the Ed.D. program in Educational Leadership.
-It also includes graduate programs, certificates, and credentials in Reading, School Counseling, Special Education, and Educational Management, as well as bachelor's and master's programs in Child Development.
+The School of Education and Organizational Leadership encompasses two of the University's oldest and strongest programs, Teacher Education and the Ed.D. program in Organizational Leadership.
+It also includes graduate programs, certificates, and credentials in Reading, School Counseling, Special Education, and Educational Management, bachelor's and master's programs in Child Development, and M.S. programs in Child Life and in Leadership and Management.